 ENow Software's Exchange blog built by Microsoft MVPs for IT/Sys Admins.

 Most organizations are spread across multiple locations in today’s business world.
 Exchange being such a critical application, it’s essential to make sure that it is up and running around the clock without any downtime.
 Regarding High Availability and Disaster Recovery, Exchange 2013 has many features due to new improvements and some changes with DAGs as compared to Exchange 2010.
-How would you provide a redundant path to send and receive emails from the Internet if an entire primary site goes down and exchange is running from the DR site?
-Of course we can add additional servers in the DMZ to take up the load if one or more server goes down.
-What though could you do if the complete Datacenter goes down?

 While handling employee separation is generally a process controlled or handled by human resources, IT has to get involved somehow to manage email, contacts, and other knowledge items stored within Exchange.
 Here are some suggestions on how to gracefully handle the technical side of employees transitioning out of your organization.